Mouth Vs Nose Breathing While Running: A Detailed Comparison

 In other words, if oxygen is necessary for running, more oxygen will allow us to run even better.

-Taken a step further, if we can get a small but sufficient amount of oxygen through the nose but can get a lot more oxygen breathing through the mouth and nose together, we should do the latter because we will be able to run even better.
+Taken a step further, if we can get a small but sufficient amount of air in through the nose but can get a lot more oxygen breathing through the mouth and nose together, we should do the latter because we will be able to run even better.

 From this thinking, coaches and exercise physiologists started recommending oronasal breathing (mouth and nose together) to fully maximize the amount of oxygen you can inhale while running.